PatrickAttankurugu/PatrickAttankurugu/README.md

 Welcome to my GitHub profile!
 I'm Patrick Attankurugu, an AI developer and entrepreneur from Ghana.
 With a background in data science, artificial intelligence, web development.
 I strive to create intelligent systems that make the world a little better.

 ##  About Me
-- 💡 Specializing in building intelligent systems and websites
+- 💡 Specialized in building intelligent systems and websites
 - 💡 Graduated with a degree in Computer Science
 - 💡 Co-founder and CEO of [SEMA Technologies](https://sematechnologies.com)
 - 💡 Passionate about leveraging technology for global impact